d3/d3-color/README.md

 <a href="#hsl">#</a> <b>hsl</b>(<i>specifier</i>)<br>
 <a href="#hsl">#</a> <b>hsl</b>(<i>color</i>)<br>

 Constructs a new HSL color.
 The channel values are exposed as `h`, `s` and `l` properties on the returned instance.
+Use the [HSL color picker](http://bl.ocks.org/mbostock/debaad4fcce9bcee14cf) to explore this color space.

 If *h*, *s* and *l* are specified, these represent the channel values of the returned color.
 The saturation and lightness channels will be clamped to the range [0,1].